First Vice President of the Ukrainian League of Industrialists and Entrepreneurs (ULIE), founder of K.Fund

 Vasyl Khmelnytsky has two sons – Oleksandr and Ivan – and a wife, Zoya Lytvyn.

-Public initiatives supported by the businessman include projects of Kyiv International Economic Forum (KIEF); the modern model of regional development “Bila Tserkva 2025”; the Technology Companies’ Development Center TCDC; the unique educational IT-factory UNIT Factory; the Osvitoria Social Organization, a modern secondary school Novopecherska School in Kyiv and ILearn online platform for orphans and children from needy families; the first inter-corporate IT university BIONIC University (the first of its kind in Ukraine), publishing project Khmelnytsky’s Library, Lean Institute Ukraine (LIU).
+Public initiatives supported by the businessman include projects of Kyiv International Economic Forum (KIEF); the modern model of regional development “Bila Tserkva 2025”; the Technology Companies’ Development Center TCDC; the unique educational IT-factory UNIT Factory; the Osvitoria Social Organization, a modern secondary school Novopecherska School in Kyiv and ILearn online platform for orphans and children from needy families; the first inter-corporate IT university BIONIC University (the first of its kind in Ukraine), publishing project Khmelnytsky’s Library, Lean Institute Ukraine (LIU), information resource about new possibilities – K.Fund Media.

 In 2015, Vasyl Khmelnytsky united his public activities into K.Fund.
 The fund’s goal is to help talented young people achieve success in Ukraine and give young professionals the keys to open up new horizons and find a way towards their dreams.